KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/view-ongoing-orders-and-swap-history-on-atomicdex-mobile.md

 #### View Ongoing Swaps and Orders

-- Click on "DEX" tab from the bottom and swipe from right to left or click on "ORDERS" to view your current ongoing swaps or the orders you placed
+- Click on the "DEX" tab at the bottom of the screen and swipe from right to left

+- Alternatively, click on the "ORDERS" button to view your ongoing swaps and your orders

 <div style="margin: 2rem; text-align: center; width: 80%">